Stephen Kahn

-Stephen James Kahn (born, December 14, 1983 in Fullerton, California) is an American former professional baseball pitcher.
-Kahn was drafted in the fifth round of the 2005 Major League Baseball Draft by the Seattle Mariners.
+Stephen James Kahn (born December 14, 1983) is an American former professional baseball pitcher.
+Kahn was drafted in the fifth round of the 2005 Major League Baseball draft by the Seattle Mariners.
 Kahn attended Servite High School and then Loyola Marymount University prior to being drafted.
-He was signed by scouts Greg Whitworth, Dennis Gonsalves and Phil Pote.
+He was signed by scouts Greg Whitworth, Dennis Gonsalves, and Phil Pote.

 Kahn was a member of the 2004 United States national baseball team.
 He was ranked as the ninth best prospect in the Mariners' organization by the Seattle Post-Intelligencer in 2006.
-Kahn's pitching repertoire includes a 93 to 96-mph four-seam fastball and a curveball.
+Kahn's pitching repertoire included a 93 to 96-mph four-seam fastball and a curveball.

 Amateur career

 High school

 Kahn attended Servite High School in Anaheim, California.
 He earned three varsity letters and was voted Most Valuable Player his freshman year.
 In his senior season he served as the team's captain.
 He was drafted in the eight round of the 2002 Major League Baseball Draft by the Milwaukee Brewers but did not sign.